 The 2216 offers a solution for customers with traditional hierarchical (host-centric) networks as well as those customers who are migrating to flat (network-centric) networks.
-Figure 5-2 on page 5-7 illustrates the latter, showing a local LAN and remote LAN gaining access to an existing hierarchical network (depicted by the cloud) through a 2216 with an ESCON Channel Adapter.
+Figure 5-2 illustrates the latter, showing a local LAN and remote LAN gaining access to an existing hierarchical network (depicted by the cloud) through a 2216 with an ESCON Channel Adapter or Parallel Channel Adapter.

-- All workstations can talk to all hosts. - · All workstations can talk to each other.
+- All workstations can talk to all hosts. - All workstations can talk to each other.

 Figure 5-2.
-IBM 2216 with ESCON Channel Adapter in a Network
+IBM 2216 with ESCON or Parallel Channel in a Network